How PHARMAC works

 We compare each application against all the other applications.
 We decide what medicines are our priorities to fund.

-Our priority list is a closely guarded secret.
+The priority of the medicines on our 'options for investment list' is a closely guarded secret.
 We need this secrecy to strengthen our bargaining position.
 If a pharmaceutical company thought their medicine was our top priority, they’d be in a position to ask us to pay more for it.
 This would leave less money in our budget for other medicines.

 When will the medicine be funded?